-Migraine with aura (also called classic migraine) is a headache that strikes after or along with sensory disturbances called aura.
-These disturbances can include flashes of light, blind spots and other vision changes or tingling in your hand or face.
+Migraine with aura (also called classic migraine) is a recurring headache that strikes after or at the same time as sensory disturbances called aura.
+These disturbances can include flashes of light, blind spots, and other vision changes or tingling in your hand or face.

 Treatments for migraine with aura and migraine without aura (also called common migraine) are usually the same.
 You can try to prevent migraine with aura with the same medications and self-care measures used to prevent migraine.

-Migraine aura symptoms include temporary visual or sensory disturbances that usually strike before other migraine symptoms — such as intense head pain, nausea, and sensitivity to light and sound.
+Migraine aura symptoms include temporary visual or other disturbances that usually strike before other migraine symptoms — such as intense head pain, nausea, and sensitivity to light and sound.

 Migraine aura usually occurs within an hour before head pain begins and generally lasts less than 60 minutes.
-Sometimes migraine aura occurs with little or no headache, especially in people age 50 and older.
+Sometimes migraine aura occurs without headache, especially in people age 50 and older.

 Visual signs and symptoms

-Most people who experience migraine with aura develop temporary visual signs and symptoms, which tend to start in the center of the field of vision and spread outward.
+Most people who have migraine with aura develop temporary visual signs and symptoms, which tend to start in the center of the field of vision and spread outward.
 These might include:

 - Blind spots (scotomas), which are sometimes outlined by simple geometric designs

 - Zigzag lines that gradually float across your field of vision